 Assurance Levels (ALs) are the levels of trust associated with a credential as measured by the associated technology, processes, and policy and practice statements controlling the operational environment.
-The IAF defers to the guidance provided by the U.S. National Institute of Standards and Technology (NIST) Special Publication 800-63 version 1.0.1 [NIST800-63] which outlines four levels of assurance, ranging in confidence level from low to very high.
+The IAF defers to the guidance provided by the U.S. National Institute of Standards and Technology (NIST) Special Publication 800-63 version 2 [NIST800-63] which outlines four levels of assurance, ranging in confidence level from low to very high.
 Use of ALs is determined by the level of confidence or trust (i.e. assurance) necessary to mitigate risk in the transaction.

-The Service Assessment Criteria part of the IAF establishes baseline criteria for general organizational conformity, identity proofing services, credential strength, and credential management services against which all CSPs will be evaluated.
+The Service Assessment Criteria part of the IAF establishes baseline criteria for general organizational conformity, identity proofing services, credential strength, and credential management services against which all CSPs will be assessed.
 The IAF will initially focus on baseline identity assertions and evolve to include attribute- and entitlement-based assertions in future releases.
 The IAF will also establish a protocol for publishing updates, as needed, to account for technological advances and preferred practice and policy updates.

 Changes in this revision

-The principal reason for changes in this revision is to capture results of a mapping between version 3.0 of the SAC and NIST SP 800-63-2.
-Historically, AL1 and AL2 were aligned against SP 800-63-1 but no formalized mapping had been conducted at ALs 3 & 4.

-Additionally, the mapping between v2.0 and v3.0 found in §8 of v3.0 has been removed – at the time of formal publication of the revisions in the present version of the document SAC v3.0 had been published for over twelve months.

-In the course of these revisions the opportunity has been taken to perform incidental tidy-up where the originally-drafted language no longer reflects practice or terminology.

-Excepting where text has been moved within the document and is otherwise unchanged, all revisions between v3.0 and v4.0 are shown with a grey background.

-Additionally, the Compliance Tables now indicate the revision status for each criterion (italicized and right-justified), indicating whether it has:

-been introduced as a NEW requirement;

-had its requirement AMENDED in any way;

-had merely an EDITorial change (i.e. no change to the requirement);

-been supplemented with GUIDANCE;

-been RE-NUMBERED;

-or any combination of the above.
-If a criterion has not changed, nothing is indicated

-A table listing all resolved Change Request ‘tickets’ is provided at the end of the document.
+Consistent reference to ‘assessment’ used, removing use of ‘evaluation’, when referring to determining CSPs’ conformity to the criteria herein.

+Replacement of references to FIPS 140-2 with like to ISO/IEC 19790:2012.

+Consistent reference to validation, not evaluation, when referring to any program which determining that cryptographic modules adhere to ISO/IEC 19790:2012.

+Removal of all conformance tables, since others are available in better formats.

 ASSURANCE LEVELS

 The IAF has adopted four Assurance Levels (ALs), based on the four levels of assurance posited by the U.S. Federal Government and described in OMB M-04-04 [M-04-04] and NIST Special Publication 800-63 [NIST800-63].
 These are further described in the Identity Assurance Framework: Levels of Assurance document, which can be found on Kantara’s Identity Assurance Framework - General Information page.